kartikadimulam/Algorithmic-Trading-Tool/README.md

 python3 VReversal_AAPl.py
 ```

-You should see a returns output like this:
+You should see a returns output like this where the green line is our strategy performance:
 ![vreversal-aapl](vreversal_visual_aapl.png)

 To run a trading strategy that uses Bollinger Bands to generate trading signals for MSFT: